convox/convox/docs/guides/service-discovery.md

 * `http://auth.convox-myapp:5000` for other apps on the same Rack.

 > The `convox` portion of the internal hostnames in the examples above is the name of the Rack.
-> You can find the name of a Rack using `convox rack`
+> You can find the name of a Rack using `convox rack`.

 ## Individual Processes